LIV Beach at Fontainebleau Las Vegas

 • price 3 of 4

-Marquee comes to life in summer with a lineup of A-list DJs (think DJ Pauly D and Cedric Gervais) that gets the club crowd going.
+Marquee is another party spot and this season it’ll serve up sounds from DJ Pauly D and Chris Lake and others.
 Consider reserving a daybed or cabana with a private infinity pool so you’ll have a place to relax, share some snacks and get down on a beer bucket or bottle service.
-Even in January, there’s a pool party on the Las Vegas Strip.
-This Cosmopolitan dayclub laughs in the face of cold weather with a climate-controlled dome covering the poolscape and letting visitors don their bikinis in winter.
+Even in January, there’s a pool party here as this Cosmopolitan dayclub laughs in the face of cold weather with a climate-controlled dome that covers the poolscape and lets visitors don their bikinis in the dead of winter.

-Some hotels have a pool.
+Some resorts have a pool.
 Caesars Palace has seven.
-They’re all part of the resort’s Garden of the Gods, a sprawling outdoor escape with Roman columns and statues that divide the space into smaller pockets, each offering a slightly different experience, including swim-up blackjack tables.
+They’re all part of the resort’s Garden of the Gods, a sprawling outdoor escape with Roman columns and statues that divide the space into smaller pockets, each offering a slightly different experience, including a pool with swim-up blackjack tables.
 Guests can even book a poolside massage from a Qua masseuse.

 Advertising